 The Sabra M. Hamilton Health Center, located in West Knowles, serves the health needs of the Tilton School community.
-We are a fully licensed health care provider in the state of New Hampshire, the Health Center is open to students Monday through Friday from 7:30 a.m. to 7:00 p.m., and Saturdays from 7:30 a.m. to noon.
+We are a fully licensed health care provider in the state of New Hampshire.
+The Health Center is open to students Monday through Friday from 7:30 a.m. to 7:00 p.m., and on weekends from 9:00 a.m. to 1:00 p.m.

 Students needing urgent care may be sent to a local provider's office, urgent care center or emergency room and would be billed through the students' insurance.

 - Medication administration and management

 - Referral coordination (x-rays, laboratory work, physical therapy, off-campus medical provider)

 The Health Center is available by calling (603) 286-1760 or by email at email@example.com.

 The school employs a full-time counselor, Ms. Angela Juurlink, who is a licensed clinical mental health counselor.
 Angela is on campus five days a week as well as by appointment and is also available for more urgent situations.
 Ms. Juurlink works with a variety of students as a trainer, facilitator and trouble-shooter.
 She is generally available for short-term counseling and coordinates long-term support with our visiting licensed counselors.
 There are no fees assessed to individual students by any service she provides.